and welcome to my collection of man’s best thoughts on flying, airplanes, and being a pilot.

 On the web since 1996, published years ago as a couple of books, now completely updated, expanded, and formatted to work on modern devices.
-Quotations are loosely arranged into broad topics for easy browsing, plus there’s a fast search function.
-Facebook and X pages for updates and conversation.
+Over 2,000 quotations, fully searchable, with source information and a little context.
+All lovingly curated into broad topics for easy browsing:

 Newest avquote: